-Medical Assisting Services
+Medical Assisting Certificate Program

-- Medical Assisting is a high demand health care career -- one of the 10 fastest growing occupations in the nation!
+- Medical assisting is a high demand health care career -- one of the 10 fastest growing occupations in the nation!
 (Bureau of Labor Statistics)

 - Graduates find positions in a wide range of workplaces, including physician's offices, urgent care centers, insurance companies, and many more.